DCPS Budget Process

 School Budget Development

-Budget Review and approval by DC Council
+Budget Review and Approval by DC Council

-DCPS principals submit their school budgets in a budget application.
+DCPS principals submit their school budgets in the Quickbase budget application.
 School budgets are part of the proposed agency budget, which is sent to the Mayor.
 The Mayor submits the DCPS budget with other agency budgets to the DC Council for approval.
 The DC Council reviews the budget, holds a hearing, and can make changes or additions to the proposed budget.
 The U.S. Congress ultimately approves the budget.